Are you planning your next trip to Indonesia and are considering buying an underwater camera to take some great photo’s while you are here?

 If you are buying additional lighting you will need a tray.
 See below (and image)

 A tray is exactly that, a tray which screws to the bottom of your housing.
 Trays come with one handle or two which allows you to hold the camera much steadier in your hands.
 Trays also are what allow you to attach your light or strobe.
 Flexible arms with ball and socket joints attach to the tray on one end and the lighting source at the other.
 If you have a housing from a housing manufacturer you will need to check with them which tray to buy for your housing.
 Generic trays are available and are adjustable but often the screw holes in the tray do not take the specific screw size that the housing manufacturers housing requires.

 We hope that you found this useful and with Christmas right around the corner this might be a good time to share this with your buddies!

-All Two Fish Divers resorts (Amed, Nusa Lembongan, South Lombok, Gili Air, Bunaken and Lembeh)are set up for underwater photographers with fresh water tanks on our boats, rinse tanks for cameras at the dive centres and all of our Dive Guides and Instructors love looking through any images taken by guests.
+Did you know that all Two Fish Divers resorts (Amed, Nusa Lembongan, South Lombok, Gili Air, Bunaken and Lembeh) are set up for underwater photographers?
+We always carry fresh water tanks on our boats, have rinse tanks for cameras at the dive centers and all of our Dive Guides and Instructors love looking through images at the end of the day!